Geri Halliwell: 2004–2012: Passion, Ugenia Lavender, and Spice Girls reunion

 On 29 June 2007, the Spice Girls regrouped and announced plans for a reunion tour, from which they were said to have earned £10 million each (about US$20 million).
-The group's members said that they were still enjoying "doing their own thing".
-The group decided to tour as a quintet and release their first compilation album, a collection of their Greatest Hits.
+The group toured as a quintet and released their first compilation album, Greatest Hits.
 This album was released in early November 2007 and the tour began on 2 December 2007.
-During the reformation, film maker Bob Smeaton directed an official film of the tour, which he titled Spice Girls: Giving You Everything.
-In addition to their sell-out tour, the Spice Girls were contracted to appear in Tesco advertisements, for which they were paid £1 million each.
+On 31 December 2007, the Spice Girls documentary Spice Girls: Giving You Everything was released.
+In addition to their sell-out tour, the Spice Girls appeared in Tesco advertisements for which they were paid £1 million each.

+In 2009, Halliwell appeared in the film Crank: High Voltage and on the BBC One's The One Show on 7 May 2009.
+In 2010, Halliwell stood in for Dannii Minogue as a guest judge on The X Factor at the Glasgow auditions alongside Simon Cowell, Louis Walsh and Cheryl.
 In March 2010, vocal coach and singer Carrie Grant announced on ITV1's The Alan Titchmarsh Show that Halliwell would be making a return to music.
-In April 2010, Halliwell posted a message on her website, saying she was back in the studio and referring to Lady Gaga as one of her influences.
-In May 2011, reports suggested that Halliwell would be making a return to music.
-On 31 July 2011, Halliwell confirmed she had been working on her fourth album, stating of it, "The album's pretty much finished."
+In April 2010, Halliwell posted a message on her website, saying she was back in the studio.
+On 31 July 2011, Halliwell confirmed she had been working on her fourth album and remarked that it was "pretty much finished."
+In February 2012, Halliwell announced that her fourth album was being mastered.